 If we can achieve the “right” balance of life, we will significantly enhance psychological well-being, which we need to feel good about ourselves.
 We need to have purpose.
 We need to have a perceive value of life and a balance with physiological well-being.

 Although they are tightly connected, obviously they are not the same.
 We need to address behavioral competence as we age.
 Obviously, our needs change as we get older.

 Things change when you have dementia, too.
 The sooner you adjust to those changes or implement coping mechanisms or workarounds, the easier it will be for you to deal with the coming changes.

 I have emphasize this over and over in my website Wanderinglite.com It is strategically important.

 Get Ahead of Upcoming Changes

 Perceived negative value of yourself and of life starts by feeling that you can’t do things.
 Then that moves into diminishing psychological well-being.
-When our psychological well-being is threatened we get depressed, and oh what a terrible tail spin this can be.
+When our psychological well-being is threatened, we get depressed, and oh what a terrible tailspin this can be.
 This is Robin Williams Story and the genesis of “Robin’s Wish”.
-So other will not suffer like Robin.
+So others will not suffer like Robin.

 All these things are connected, all are about the quality of life.
 Developing this understanding of things that we can do early in our diagnosis and making changes are important.
 This is also why, getting an early diagnosis and of course not getting wrapped up about the stigma of dementia, means everything.